An EOSC-Life internal call for academia-industry collaborations sharing data, tools and workflows in the

 Brief project summary:

-Metagenomic sequencing has been proposed as a time- and resource effective method for detecting, identifying and characterizing (e.g., resistance or virulence) foodborne pathogens in complex samples in a single sequencing run without prior isolation of the pathogen.
-The project aims to modernize and open up the current detection pipelines using long-read ONT sequencing technologies, developed by Biolytix AG.
-Based on Galaxy, modern paradigms of open data science will be applied to ensure the pipelines are FAIR, accessible, scalable but also portable, cloud deployable, maintainable and shareable.
+Metagenomic sequencing has been proposed as a time- and resource effective method for detecting, identifying, and characterising (e.g., resistance or virulence) foodborne pathogens in complex samples in a single sequencing run without prior isolation of the pathogen.
+The project was designed by the Freiburg Galaxy Team and Biolytix AG to modernise and open up the current detection pipelines using long-read ONT sequencing technologies, developed by Biolytix AG.
+Based on Galaxy, modern paradigms of open data science were applied to ensure the pipelines are FAIR, accessible, scalable, but also portable, cloud deployable, maintainable, and shareable.

 QSM4SENIOR: Ultra-high Field MRI Quantitative Susceptibility Mapping reconstruction of the healthy Brain-aging cohort